• About Us

 Watch out for the hungry monkeys.
 They may look cute, but they snatched Audrey’s breakfast right from her hands.

-Cost: 250,000 IDR ($30) for transport, local trekking guides and breakfast.
+How to do it: We spent the night in Kintamani and took a tour that included transport from our hotel, local trekking guides and breakfast for 250,000 IDR ($30).
 If you have low blood sugar, you may want to bring some snacks or Gatorade to help you get through the climb before breakfast.

 Menjangan Island: Scuba Diving the Coral Reefs